 - Brown scorch marks on sockets and plugs

-Here is a few is a few simple things to do before retiring for the night
+Here are a few simple things to do before retiring for the night…

 - Unplug all electric appliances not designed to stay on.

 - Make sure no cigarette, cigars or pipes are still burning.

 - Before emptying ashtrays make sure the contents are cold.